Shaping Collaborations with Algorithms: How Agency and Heterogeneity Criteria Influence Team Formation and Outcomes: Methodology

-We recruited ten undergraduate students with majors in marketing and communication to evaluate teams' projects.
-We adapted Lykourentzou et al. \cite{Lykourentzou2017-ui}'s evaluation scale to ask graders to rate teams' submissions based on their \textit{originality} and \textit{uniqueness} on a 5-point Likert scale ranging from ``Not at all'' to ``Very much.''
-These judges worked alone and independently.
-The scale's items showed high consistency (Cronbach $\alpha = .96$) as we calculated the mean of two dimensions' scores to determine the team performance score.
+Lastly, we recruited ten undergraduate students majoring in marketing and communication to evaluate the teams' projects.
+We adapted Lykourentzou et al. \cite{Lykourentzou2017-ui}'s evaluation scale and graders rated each team's submission on \textit{originality} and \textit{uniqueness} using 5-point Likert scales (1 = ``Not at all'' to 5 = ``Very much'').
+Graders worked independently and were blind to experimental conditions.
+The scale showed high internal consistency (Cronbach's $\alpha = 0.96$), and we averaged the two dimensions to compute each team's creativity score.
+To test H6, we conducted a two-way ANOVA with agency and heterogeneity criteria as factors, examining the interaction effect.